lucasReveil/mean-reversion-hft/README.md

 # Mean Reversion Trading Simulator

 A small personal project to simulate simple trading strategies like *mean reversion*, with a high-frequency trading (HFT) twist.
+This repository served as an introduction to backtesting and strategy simulation.
+A more advanced and structured version is available [here](https://github.com/lucasReveil/backtest-engine)
 ## Goal

 Improve C++ and math skills, understand the foundations of a basic backtest engine, and structure a small trading simulation project.